dmitry-ivanov/laravel-console-logger/README.md

 ## Notification channels

-Want to be notified if some error occurred?
-Meet notifications!
+If you want to be notified about errors in your console commands - use notification channels.

 Notification channels are optional and disabled by default.
-Each of them can be enabled and configured as needed.
+Each of them could be enabled and configured as needed.
-By default, you'll get notifications of each level which is higher than NOTICE (see [PSR-3 log levels](https://www.php-fig.org/psr/psr-3/#5-psrlogloglevel)).
+By default, you'll get notifications with a level higher than NOTICE (see [PSR-3 log levels](https://www.php-fig.org/psr/psr-3/#5-psrlogloglevel)).
-It means that you'll get notifications about each NOTICE, WARNING, ERROR, CRITICAL, ALERT and EMERGENCY, occurred while execution.
+It means that you'll get NOTICE, WARNING, ERROR, CRITICAL, ALERT, and EMERGENCY notifications, by default.

-Of course, you can change this and other channel-specific aspects as you wish.
+Of course, you can customize that, as well as other channel-specific details.

 ### Email channel

-Email channel provides notifications via email.
+The email channel provides notifications via email.

-The only thing you have to do is specify recipients.
-Set recipients and email notifications are ready to go!
+Set the recipients, and email notifications are ready to go!

 ```php
 class ExampleCommand extends Command